- About Us

 Fraternities and sororities who provide chapter housing are required to remain in compliance with the City of Rolla fire department, and these reports are sent to the university to record.
 Fraternities and sororities are also required to maintain a certain grade point average to remain approved housing.

 Academics sustain fraternities and sororities.
-There are academic requirements to provide fraternity and sorority housing, and groups found not in compliance will have there housing privileges revoked.
+There are academic requirements to provide fraternity and sorority housing, and groups found not in compliance will have their housing privileges revoked.
 Reports for different fraternities and sororities can be found here.

 Contact Fraternity & Sorority Life